Alicia-bites/cub3d/README.md

 # cub3d
-You must create a “realistic” 3D graphical representation of the inside of a maze from a first-person perspective.
-You have to create this representation using the Ray-Casting principles mentioned earlier.
+A “realistic” 3D graphical representation of the inside of a maze from a first-person perspective.
+Using the Ray-Casting principles.

+### How to use
+-   In a terminal, type in "make"
+-   Then, type in "./cub3d <path_to_map_file>"
+- Use keyboard arrows to move around
+- Enjoy exploring the maze!

 ## Team name
 **SMBASH**

 ## Contributors
 - amarchan